M-Shemex/Front-end-mastery-roadmap/README.md

 - **Vue.js**: Explore Vue.js for building interactive and reactive user interfaces.
 - **Svelte**: Dive into Svelte for building highly efficient and reactive web applications.
 - **Redux**: Understand Redux for state management in complex applications.
+- **Tailwind CSS**: Practice building responsive designs with Tailwind's mobile-first approach and explore its plugin ecosystem to extend functionality.
+- **Bootstrap**: Dive into Bootstrap for its responsive grid system and pre-designed components.
+Learn how to customize Bootstrap themes and utilize its JavaScript plugins for interactive components.
 ## Phase 3: Advanced Front-end Technologies.
 - **Learn Typescript**: Learn TypeScript for adding static type definitions to enhance code quality and maintainability with this [Course](https://www.youtube.com/watch?v=30LWjhZzg50)
 - **SASS/LESS**: Learn CSS preprocessors for better style management with this [Playlist](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzlpyFHOaB3b-eubmF0TAV2)